hbeukers/simulation-tutorial/README.md

 The tutorial notebook is located in the notebooks folder.

+It works very well to run this repo in VS Code.
+Using the jupyter extensions allows you to run the notebooks within VS code.

 # How this repo was set up

 The repo was set up using the following commands: